alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 Containerization is an excellent way for applications isolation and Docker is one the most popular tools which allow us to do that.

-In this short post i'm trying to put handy cli shortcuts which i use almost every day.
+In this short post i'm trying to put handy cli shortcuts which i use.
+Some of them almost every day.

 Alternatives to docker are: Podman, LXD, Containerd, RunC, Buildah, BuildKit, Kaniko.